 What is product research?

-Simply put, product research is the process of researching different products or niches and using various data points to determine if the product will be successful or not.
-If you choose a product randomly just because it’s something you enjoy, you’ll miss the benefits of a good strategy, and that uninformed decision might cost you and your business.
+Pproduct research is the process of researching different products or niches and using various data points to determine if the product will be successful or not.
+If you choose a product just because it’s something you enjoy, you’ll miss the benefits of a good strategy, and that uninformed decision might cost you and your business.

 When it comes to ecommerce and selling products online, you need more than just a “gut feeling” that something will sell well.
-That unique candle idea may seem like a no-brainer, but is that what customers actually want?
-And if customers do, but there is low demand or the market is already saturated, your product may not perform well, and you could lose your investment.
+Your unique candle idea may seem like a no-brainer, but is that what customers actually want?
+Even if they do, if there is low demand or the market is already saturated, your product may not perform well, and you could lose your investment.

 To prevent your product from taking a nosedive, you need to determine demand, analyze the competition, create a unique, high-quality product, and most importantly, produce the product at a profitable price.